mperi1208/value-bet-model/README.md

 ![AUC across versions](docs/01_auc_v2.png)

-With an AUC ranging from 0.535 to 0.5601, the model cannot generate enough *separation* between value bets and non-value bets to overcome the 5–8% bookmaker margin.
-Adding market features (v3) gave the best single-step improvement (+0.019), xG (v4) added nothing, but the richer v5 feature set (H2H history, fixture congestion, referee stats, odds spread) pushed AUC to its highest point at 0.5601.
+With an AUC ranging from 0.535 to 0.560, the model cannot generate enough *separation* between value bets and non-value bets to overcome the 5–8% bookmaker margin.
+Adding market features (v3) gave a strong improvement (+0.02), xG (v4) added nothing, but the richer v5 feature set (H2H history, fixture congestion, referee stats, odds spread) pushed AUC to its highest point at 0.560.

 ---